 In Singapore, several options are available for entrepreneurs looking to set up a business, with two of the most popular being a sole proprietorship and a private limited company (Pte Ltd).

-While both structures allow individuals to operate a business, they differ significantly in terms of ownership, liability, and regulatory requirements.
+When considering the sole proprietorship vs Pte Ltd, it’s important to note that while both structures allow individuals to operate a business, they differ significantly in terms of ownership, liability, and regulatory requirements.

 Understanding the differences between these two structures is crucial for entrepreneurs, as it can affect their legal status, tax obligations, and ability to raise capital.